esper-io/dev-docs/docs/home/devicesdk.md

 ### UsbPermissionManager

-Compared to the default permission manager of android, this one can persist permissions across package re-installations, as this one uses package name instead of UID.
+Compared to the default permission manager of Android, this one can persist permissions across package re-installations, as this one uses package name instead of UID.

 Here it is possible to grant or deny access for all USB devices and accessories to a package in one go, instead of the default one that operates on individual device identifiers.